-A new Consumer Reports investigative report reveals that to save money on drugs, you might avoid chain pharmacies.
+A Consumer Reports investigative report reveals that to save money on drugs, you may want to avoid chain pharmacies.
 Pharmacies such as CVS, RiteAid and Walgreens sometimes charge as much as 10 times more than big box stores, such as Costco and Sam’s Club for the same drugs.
 Even if you have insurance that covers your drugs, the copays could be higher for the drugs you get at the chain drugstores than the full price you pay for the drugs at the big box stores.

 Based on calls to 220 pharmacies by its “secret shoppers,” Consumer Reports found substantial price variations within communities.
 Be it in Raleigh, North Carolina, Denver, Colorado, or Dallas, Texas, the chain drug stores or grocery stores often had prices for commonly use prescription drugs strikingly higher than some independent drug stores.
 In Raleigh, a month’s supply of generic Cymbalta cost $220 at Walgreens, $190 at Kroger, $118 at Walmart, $64 at an independent pharmacy, and $43 at Costco.
 In Dallas, a month’s supply of generic Plavix cost $150 at CVS in Dallas and $23 at an independent pharmacy a 20-minute drive away.